ctebow/Strands/README.md

 knows the game theme and gameboard.
 More info about the general solver can be found in the file, but right now it is able to find about 3-4 of the answers on each board.

+### TUI:
+Color-coded highlights for found strands, hints, and current selections Smarter hint system that shows meter and auto-uses hints when available Friendly prompts and feedback to guide the player
+Show mode highlights all answers for quick review

 ### Revisions: